Salix-OS/docs.salixos.org/content/faq/packages-different-from-slackware/_index.md

 ---
 title: "Packages that are Different from Slackware"
-linktitle: "Packages different from Slackware"
+linktitle: "Packages Different from Slackware"
 ---

 Here is a list of packages, present in both Salix and Slackware